aakarsh27/QR-Code-generator/README.md

 this is a QR code generator program made using python. a QR code for any website can be generated. the link needs to be entered into the program.

-inside the QR generation function, we have defined the shape, size and colour of the
+inside the QR generation function, we have defined the shape, size and colour of the QR Code image we want to display

 and after the program and successfully executed, a file named `qr_code.png` will be generated!